CamdenChin/Face-Picker/README.md

 4. **Harmful Use Cases:** Could reinforce harmful beauty standards or enable discrimination

 ### Scope Limitations
-1. **Face-Only:** Does not account for body, style, personality, or chemistry
+1. **Face-Only:** Does not account for body, style, or personality
 2. **Static Photos:** Real attractiveness includes movement, expression, context
-3. **Cultural Specificity:** Trained on Western beauty standards
-4. **No Demographics:** Does not account for age, ethnicity, or individual preferences
+3. **No Demographics:** Does not account for age, ethnicity, or individual preferences

 **Responsible Use:**
 This system is intended for research and entertainment purposes only.
 A numerical score does not define human worth, and attractiveness is multidimensional, subjective, and culturally specific.